santisaucedo/santisaucedo/README.md

 🔭 I’m currently working on enhancing and refining some of the applications available in my repository.

-🌱 I’m currently learning JavaScript and React to expand my expertise.

-👯 I’m looking to collaborate on Front-End and Back-End projects to gain valuable professional experience.
+🤝 I’m looking to collaborate on Front-End and Back-End projects to gain valuable professional experience.

 📫 How to reach me: santiagonsaucedo@gmail.com